-Section XII-5.16.
+Section XII-6.
 District and Landmark Designation Protests

 - A. If a valid protest is timely filed against any application to designate a historic district or historic landmark, or to amend or rescind an existing designation, such application shall only be approved by a minimum two-thirds vote of the alderpersons then holding office, excepting those who abstain for reason of a proclaimed conflict of interest. - 1.
-With respect to a historic district, to be considered a valid protest, at least 40% of the parcels properties within the subject district shall have protest documents signed and submitted on behalf of such parcels properties by the respective owners of such parcels properties as set forth in subsection eC) below. - 2.
-With respect to a landmark, to be considered a valid protest as to the subject parcel-property, a protest document, signed and submitted on behalf of such parcel-property as set forth in subsection eC) below. - 3.
-For a protest to be valid, it must be signed by the following persons as appropriate: - a) If a sole owner-of-record, by such sole owner; - b) If the record-owners are more than one, by not less than 50% of the title interest in such such property or propertiesparcel; or - c) If the record-owner is a corporation, it must be accompanied by a signed corporate resolution authorizing the protest; if owned by a partnership, the partner signing must submit an affidavit that he/she is authorized to sign on behalf of the partnership.

-- B. Each parcel property is considered independently, regardless of single or multiple ownership. - C. To be considered as timely filed, a valid protest must be filed with the City Clerk by 5:00PM on the Wednesday preceding the City Council meeting at which the designation will be considered until which time said protest can be withdrawn but after which time said protest shall be final.
+With respect to a historic district, to be considered a valid protest, at least 40% of the properties within the subject district shall have protest documents signed and submitted on behalf of such properties by the respective owners of such properties as set forth in subsection C) below. - 2.
+With respect to a landmark, to be considered a valid protest as to the subject property, a protest document, signed and submitted on behalf of such property by the respective owner(s) of such property as set forth in subsection C) below. - 3.
+For a protest to be valid, it must be signed by the following persons as appropriate: - a) If a sole owner, by such sole owner; - b) If the owners are more than one, by not less than 50% of the title interest in such property or properties; or - c) If the owner is a corporation, it must be accompanied by a signed corporate resolution authorizing the protest; if owned by a partnership, the partner signing must submit an affidavit that he/she is authorized to sign on behalf of the partnership. - B. Each property is considered independently, regardless of single or multiple ownership. - C. To be considered as timely filed, a valid protest must be filed with the City Clerk by 5:00PM on the Wednesday preceding the City Council meeting at which the designation will be considered until which time said protest can be withdrawn but after which time said protest shall be final.
 The City Clerk shall forthwith provide a copy of said protest to the Secretary.

-Section XII-67.
+Section XII-7.
 Certificates of Appropriateness & Economic Hardship